liuyehcf/BlogSource/resources/english/dictionary/Eudic.md

 1. Liberal party
 1. you raised a good point
 1. the Premier of the Northwest Territories
-1. working 12-hour days and having a long commute is really harming my overall well-being
+1. working 12-hour days and having a long commute is really harming my overall well-being; health, well-being, fitness\n
 1. the building was where the fire was located
 1. so far, we don't have the accurate number
 1. the reform should be comprehensive